-- For VS COBOL II programs, z/OS Debugger supports only the AT ENTRY command. - To specify an AT ENTRY breakpoint for a program that is not currently known to z/OS Debugger, you must do one of the following: - If the name of the program is the same as the block_spec, you do not need to qualify the block_spec with the name of the program. - If the name of the program is not the same as the block spec, you need to qualify the block spec with a program name.
+- For VS COBOL II programs, z/OS Debugger supports only the AT ENTRY command. - To specify an AT ENTRY breakpoint for a program that is not currently known to z/OS Debugger, you must do one of the following: - If the name of the program is the same as the block_spec, you do not need to qualify the block_spec with the name of the program. - If the name of the program is not the same as the block_spec, you need to qualify the block_spec with a program name.
 When z/OS Debugger detects a program name that matches the one you specified, it sets the breakpoint. - An ENTRY breakpoint set for a compile unit that becomes nonactive (one that is not in the current enclave), is suspended until the compile unit becomes active.
 An ENTRY breakpoint set for a compile unit that is deleted from storage is suspended until the compile unit is reloaded.
 A suspended breakpoint cannot be triggered until it is reactivated. - For a CICS application on z/OS Debugger, this breakpoint is cleared at the end of the last process in the application.
 For a non-CICS application on z/OS Debugger, it is cleared at the end of a process. - ENTRY breakpoints for blocks in a fetched or loaded program are converted to deferred breakpoints when that program is released. - The AT ENTRY command cannot be used while you replay recorded statements by using the PLAYBACK commands. - You cannot use the AT ENTRY command to stop at the entry to a Language Environment MAIN routine for an enclave other than the first enclave if you do not have debug data available for the containing compile unit. - You can restrict the circumstances under which the AT ENTRY break point is raised by specifying a WHEN condition.
-If a WHEN condition is specified, z/OS Debugger stops at the AT ENTRY break point if the specified entry point matches the current entry point and the WHEN condition is true. - The following conditional operators can be used in a condition: - Compare the two operands for equality. - Compare the two operands for inequality. - < Determines whether the left operand is less than the right operand. - > Determines whether the left operand is greater than the right operand. - Determines whether the left operand is less than or equal to the right operand. - >= Determines whether the left operand is greater than or equal to the right operand. - & Logical "and" operation. - Logical "or" operation.
+If a WHEN condition is specified, z/OS Debugger stops at the AT ENTRY break point if the specified entry point matches the current entry point and the WHEN condition is true. - The following conditional operators can be used in a condition:

+Determines whether the left operand is greater than the right operand.

+Determines whether the left operand is less than or equal to the right operand.

+Determines whether the left operand is greater than or equal to the right operand.

-- If you use the AT ENTRY command with a WHEN condition, every time z/OS Debugger reaches the entry, it evaluates the condition.
-If the condition evaluates to true, z/OS Debugger stops and runs the command associated with the breakpoint. - When z/OS Debugger evaluates the condition and the condition is invalid, z/OS Debugger does one of the following actions: - If SET WARNING is set to ON, z/OS Debugger stops and displays a message that it could not evaluate the condition.
-You need to enter a command to indicate what action you want z/OS Debugger to take. - If SET WARNING is set to 0FF, z/OS Debugger does not stop nor display a message that it could not evaluate the condition. z/OS Debugger continues running the program. - A deferred AT ENTRY command creates an implicit NAMES INCLUDE for the target of the deferred AT ENTRY. - You cannot use the AT ENTRY command to stop at the entry of a nested block in a C or C++ program.
+• If you use the AT ENTRY command with a WHEN condition, every time z/OS Debugger reaches the entry, it evaluates the condition.
+If the condition evaluates to true, z/OS Debugger stops and runs the command associated with the breakpoint.

+- When z/OS Debugger evaluates the condition and the condition is invalid, z/OS Debugger does one of the following actions: - If SET WARNING is set to ON, z/OS Debugger stops and displays a message that it could not evaluate the condition.
+You need to enter a command to indicate what action you want z/OS Debugger to take. - If SET WARNING is set to OFF, z/OS Debugger does not stop nor display a message that it could not evaluate the condition. z/OS Debugger continues running the program. - A deferred AT ENTRY command creates an implicit NAMES INCLUDE for the target of the deferred AT ENTRY. - You cannot use the AT ENTRY command to stop at the entry of a nested block in a C or C++ program.
 A nested block is a group of statements delimited by { and }.
 The compiler assigns a name to these blocks using the following pattern: %BLOCKn, where n is a sequentially-assigned number.